-Support insoles are recommended for some of the most common foot problems, such as plantar fasciitis, structural misalignment, supination or over-pronation.
-Plantar fasciitis is a condition given by small tears in the foot’s plantar fascia, which lead to pain during walking or standing up.
+Support insoles are recommended for some of the most common foot problems, such as plantar fasciitis, structural misalignment, supination, or over-pronation.
+Plantar fasciitis is a condition given by small tears in the foot’s plantar fascia, which leads to pain during walking or standing up.
 The use of support insoles is almost always recommended for it.

-Structural misalignment is as the term suggests, a detrimental alignment of the bones of the foot and lower leg, which can result not only in foot pain but also in the ankle, back or neck pain.
-Extra support is recommended for it, to keep the foot in correct position.
+Structural misalignment is, as the term suggests, a detrimental alignment of the bones of the foot and lower leg, which can result not only in foot pain but also in the ankle, back, or neck pain.
+Extra support is recommended for it to keep the foot in the correct position.

 Now that we’ve reviewed some of the most important aspects regarding shoe insoles, here are 13 of some of the best rated orthotic insoles that you can opt for to improve the comfort of your shoes.

 Although this type of insoles has been around for a while, they continue to benefit from 5-star reviews from users all over the U.S. They’re extremely well-designed and excel in versatility.
 To begin with, they’re made of synthetic, anti-microbial, heavy-duty material, which also prevents feet from overheating, reducing friction.
 They feature an encapsulated design and a semi-rigid shell, providing the perfect flexibility and full arch support for mild to moderate pronation.